NachoJuanDev/ReactNativeTemplates/README.md

 ## Base + Redux + Redux Thunk

 Template with defined folder structure, JSX, React Navigation, ESLint with Prettier and methods for responsive styles and Redux implementation with Redux Thunk.

+# How-To-Do

+All the instructions to make a project based on the base template.

 # Useful Links